 Article Translations: (Spanish)

-If you have migraines, you are not alone.
-Experts estimate that up to 10% of teens and young adults in the United States get migraines.
-Before age 10, an equal number of boys and girls get migraines.
-But after age 12, during and after puberty, migraines affect girls twice as often as boys.
+If you have migraines, you're not alone.
+Up to 10% of U.S. teens and young adults get migraines.
+And after age 12, during and after puberty, migraines affect girls twice as often as guys.

 Common migraine triggers include:

 - changes in hormone levels, such as from periods or birth control pill use

 - skipping meals

 - too much caffeine or withdrawal from caffeine (suddenly having less caffeine than usual)

 - some foods (alcohol, cheese, citrus fruits, pizza, chocolate, ice cream, etc.)